junaidaj86/Kafka/Readme.md

 You have successfully set up a Kafka cluster using Strimzi Operator, integrated with MetalLB for load balancing, and deployed a custom Kafka Connect image.
 You also created a Kafka Connector for sourcing data from PostgreSQL.
 ```

-Copy this content into a `README.md` file and follow the steps for seamless deployment and setup.